growly/bfg/README.md

 ## Status

 BFG works, but has sharp edges.
+Because it is gradware and I am but one man.
+Also, even now that we have magical AI, it is bad a lot of the hard parts.
 Designs are DRC-clean enough to pass LVS, so we can measure their performance and compare it to the popular method of synthesising FPGAs from standard cells.

 ## Usage